egorbronnikov/egorbronnikov.github.io/_pages/about.md

 My research interests are Behavioural and Experimental Economics, (Behavioural) Game Theory, and Political Economy.

 In the 2024-2025 academic year, I serve as a <i>pbp</i> visiting lecturer in the Political Science Department at Shaninka University, while concurrently being a [Carl Menger Fellow](https://www.mercatus.org/carl-menger-fellows) at the Mercatus Center at George Mason University.
+During the spring semester, I also visit CREED and ASE at the University of Amsterdam.

 Furthermore, I am affiliated with the [Berkeley Initiative for Transparency in the Social Sciences](https://www.bitss.org/people/egor-bronnikov/) (UC Berkeley), the [Institute for Replication](https://i4replication.org/), and [Dissernet](https://www.dissernet.org/).